 Product Suite

-Measuring What Matters: The Evolution of Data in Education
+Measuring What Matters: The Evolution of Data in Online Education

-Measuring What Matters: The Evolution of Data in Education
+Measuring What Matters: The Evolution of Data in Online Education

 Imagine improving your health without knowing your weight, blood pressure, or other measurements.
 That’s what education was like for a long time!
 We needed a way to track progress and see if learning was happening.
 We collect tons of information in schools, but some worry we focus on the wrong things.
 This article explores how data in education has changed, why what we measure matters, and how we can use data to create a better learning experience for all.